RaviMalik7/SQL-Data-Analysis/README.md

 select * from project.dbo.data2;

-##-- number of rows into our dataset
+##number of rows into our dataset

 select count(*) from project..data1 select count(*) from project..data2

-##-- dataset for Maharashtra and Uttar Pradesh
+##dataset for Maharashtra and Uttar Pradesh

 select * from project..data1 where state in ('Maharashtra' ,'Uttar Pradesh')